 When multiple employers are having access to the same leads, they will be buying and competing with one another.
 Competition will always exist whenever you sell anything, but the problem is that your leads are going to be selling out faster than they should be.
 Hiring your own VA is all about exclusivity.
 If you want a quantity of leads and are ok with some saturation, consider joining a paid sourcing group instead.

 Option #3 Hire an Employee with No Experience and Train Them Yourself.

 As odd as it sounds, this is my approach now.
 Why?
-Because a VA who is trained from “scratch” has not developed bad habits and, most importantly, is far less likely to be “double dipping.
+Because a VA who is trained from “scratch” has not developed bad habits and is far less likely to be “double dipping.